brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 I carried a tent and used it whenever possible.
 I slept in shelters 4 nights when tenting wasn't allowed and/or available.
 The shelter experience was great and I would encourage everyone to try it at least a few times.
-Yes, there were mice running around, but none bothered me.
-That's part of living in the woods.
+Yes, there were mice running around, but none bothered me that much.
+Mice are part of living in the woods.

 Even if you plan to sleep in shelters every night (which is theoretically possible), I would suggest carrying some form of alternate shelter.
 You never know where you're going to be stuck out on the trail.
-I did see some crowded shelters in the south, so keep the "no room at the inn" scenario in mind.
+I did see some crowded shelters in the south so keep the "no room at the inn" scenario in mind.

-I slept in stealth tent sites between shelters twice on the trip.
+I slept in stealth tent sites between shelters twice on my trip.

 Taking the time to select a flat tent spot is worthwhile.
 The only bad nights I had on the trail were caused by overly sloped tent sites.
 Otherwise, I slept well.